-Besides credit card signup bonuses, maximizing your return on daily spending, and the advanced stuff like manufactured spending, one additional method to acquire loyalty points in some circumstances is by outright buying them from the loyalty program.
+Besides credit card welcome bonuses, maximizing your return on daily spending, and then perhaps some advanced manoeuvres, one additional method to acquire loyalty points in some circumstances is by outright buying them from the loyalty program.

-While it doesn’t quite have the same satisfying feeling of “travelling for almost free” that you might get from some of the other ways to earn points, and it’s not going to be a strategy that works at all times, many situations may arise in which purchasing points could be a good deal.
+While it doesn’t quite have the same satisfying feeling of “travelling for almost free” that you might get from some of the other ways to earn points, and it’s not going to be a strategy that works at all times, a circumstance may arise in which purchasing points could be a good, if not outstanding, deal.

 In This Post